But why stop there? Awkward client conversations will always happen, whether you're jingling bells atop a mistletoe-adorned dumpster or…fatefully not.

 KIDDING.
 I don't even have a foyer.

-I just wanted to pop in (hi!), and mention that even though I’m decking the halls and making tons of resolutions to stop eating licorice for breakfast, I’m also working on my 2014 project schedule.
-Since you’re a gal in the know, I wanted to ask you: Before I book myself full with the regulars, is there anyone you know who you think I might LOVE working with this year?”
+I just wanted to pop in (hi!), and mention that even though I'm decking the halls and making tons of resolutions to stop eating licorice for breakfast, I'm also working on this coming year's project schedule.
+Since you're a gal in the know, I wanted to ask you: Before I book myself full with the regulars, is there anyone you know who you think I might LOVE working with this year?”

 [People love to feel like they're in a position of power.
 This can work in your benefit.]

-“So, if I had a nickel for each and every promo email you’re going to get from businesses now that it’s almost time for 2014 services to roll out, then I would have roughly 738 and 1/4 nickels.
+“So, if I had a nickel for each and every promo email you're going to get from businesses now that it's almost time for the new year's services to roll out, then I would have roughly 738 and 1/4 nickels.
 And not to be kiss-assy or generic?
 This is one of those promo emails.
-(Don’t say I didn’t warn you.)”
+(Don't say I didn't warn you.)”

 [Be human.
 It's the best sales tool you didn't know you had the whole time.]